 2. FCSP reimbursement, up to $600/month for ADC tuition or weekend AL respite, sliding-scale by income.

-3. CMS GUIDE Model, IF the parent has Original Medicare AND a participating GUIDE provider AND is at the Moderate or Severe tier, an additional $2,500/year for facility-based respite or in-home respite the CHC plan won't authorize.
+3. CMS GUIDE Model, if the parent has Original Medicare and a participating GUIDE provider, up to an additional $2,625/year for facility-based or in-home respite the CHC plan won't authorize (confirm the assigned tier with the provider first).

 Rule of thumb: Use CHC SMW for routine paid hours.
 Use FCSP for receipts-based out-of-pocket spend.
 Use GUIDE for surge respite needs (a multi-day caregiver vacation, a hospital admission).
 The three rails layer in the same calendar year without statutory double-dip if each rail funds distinct hours/episodes.